fnproject/flow/docs/API.md

 #### Function Invocation

-The completer makes a function request into fn when triggering execution of a stage associated with a function (i.e. a stage created via _invokeFunction_).
+The flow service makes a function request into fn when triggering execution of a stage associated with a function (i.e. a stage created via _invokeFunction_).
 The outgoing request will incorporate the HTTP method, headers, and body supplied by the application when constructing the stage.

 Example request: